mongodb/leafygreen-ui/README.md

 After the script completes, you can make changes directly to the component in your local `leafygreen-ui` repository.
 Once you do this, run `npm run build` in the root of the `leafygreen-ui` repository and the changes will be visible on your running application.

+## Creating New Component

+### package.json

+1. Each of the packages needs it's own `build`, and `ts:emit` (TypeScript packages only) scripts so that lerna can build the package correctly.
+2. For TypeScript packages, a `types` field needs to be specified that points at the built `.d.ts` definition file.

 ## Linting

 When you run `npm run lint`, we do the following: